splice/superpowered-universal-app/README.md

                         |                       |
                         |                       |
                     --------------------------------
-                    | Application controller       |   (Writen in various languages)
+                    | Application controller       |   (Written in various languages)
                     --------------------------------
                                 |
                                 |
             --------------------------------------------
-            | Superpowered open-source audio scheduler |   (Make sure we gte a regular audio processing callback with a common interface)
+            | Superpowered open-source audio scheduler |   (Provides an audio processing callback with a common interface)
             --------------------------------------------
                                 |
                                 |